martinaalvera/Documentation/user_documentation/galaxy/galaxy.rst

 #.
 Copy & Paste your SSH key, to login in the Galaxy instance or configure it in the :doc:`/user_documentation//ssh_keys/ssh_keys` page:

 #.
-Lanieakea provides the possibility to encrypt the storage volume associated with the virtual machine on-demand, to protect user data.
+Laniakea provides the possibility to encrypt the storage volume associated with the virtual machine on-demand, to protect user data.

    To enable storage encryption set the switch to **ON** .